avtzis/awesome-linux-ricing/README.md

 - [gBar](https://github.com/scorpion-26/gBar)<sup>Wayland</sup> - Blazingly fast status bar written with GTK.
 - [fabric](https://github.com/Fabric-Development/fabric/)<sup>X11 + Wayland</sup> - Next-gen framework for building desktop widgets using Python.

+> [!INFO]
+> Some of these tools can also be used to create widgets and other UI elements, not just bars.

 ## Cursors